ControlSystemStudio/phoebus/applications/alarm/Readme.md

         "talk":     String
     }

-An example message that could appear in a command topic:
+An example message that could appear in a talk topic:

     /path/to/pv : {"severity":"MAJOR", "standout":true, "message": "We are out of potato salad!"}